mydobie/sortTable/DOCKER_DEV_ENV/README.md

 ## Setting up the image and container (start here)

-First ensure that Docker Desktop is installed and Docker is running by running `docker image ls` in a terminal.
+First ensure that is installed and Docker is running by running `docker image ls` in a terminal.

 If you do not have an existing Docker container, run this command in a terminal at the root of this project: